 Marriage requirements are such, too, that even when there’s no such thing as a “common” marriage in Maryland, the state will recognize the specific requirements for such a type of marriage as that and would honor it as if it were common in the state.

 However, a “Common Law” marriage in Maryland won’t have any specific benefits of inheritance, pension plan, or social security, without an actual valid marriage in Maryland.

 This dates well back into biblical times, obviously.
 Marriage requirements were so basic that just about anyone could get married – without paperwork or witnesses.

 All that was necessary was a priest, pastor, reverend, or minister.
 That was it.
-Moreover, marriage requirements didn’t have such things as prenuptials or written concepts for divorce.
+Moreover, marriage requirements didn’t have such things as prenuptial or written concepts for divorce.
 Although a basic idea of divorce did exist – just not with so many aspects that are so prevalent today.

-“Common Law” marriage laws became so archaic simply because of the fact that many people would desert their spouses after entering into marriage with no compensation – either emotional, or financial – to the other party.
+“Common Law” marriage laws became so archaic simply because of the fact that many people would desert their spouses after entering into marriage with no compensation – either emotional or financial – to the other party.

 So the law had to step in – get things written down.
 Marriage requirements became stiffer.
 “Common Law” marriage laws became less common and more specific.
 Marriage requirements were part of the legal faction of society and not a standard in a household.